CL-Yacc is a LALR(1) parser generator for Common Lisp, similar in spirit to AT&T Yacc, Berkeley Yacc, GNU Bison, Zebu, lalr.cl or lalr.scm.

 A tarball of the CL-Yacc sources should be available in my download area.

-You can get my current CL-Yacc tree from my Darcs repository.
-Type
+You can get my CL-Yacc tree by doing